oktadev/okta-blog/_source/_posts/2022-09-09-supabase-vue.md

 ### Create your components

 You are ready to begin developing your components and pages.
-You'll start with the components as the pages will depend on them.
+You'll start with components, as the pages will depend on them.

 #### Create a header component